Skip to Main Content

 Texas Taxes vs. California Taxes

 One of the biggest reasons why people move from California to Texas is the difference in income tax policies.
-California, as a state, has the highest sales and marginal income tax rate in the country, more than any other state and local taxes.
+California, as a state, has the highest marginal income and sales tax rate in the country, more than any other state and local taxes.

 To top that off, about one in every three Californians can’t afford their rent because the disparity between salaries and living costs is so high, especially for low-income taxpayers.
 So naturally, people would be averse to living in such a condition, which is probably why you, as well, may have chosen to move.